-I have a fair amount of equity in my house, two cars, and some cash in the bank.
+I have a fair amount of equity in my house, two cars, and $1,000 cash in the bank.
 Is this above the asset limit for Social Security disability?

 The Social Security disability insurance (SSDI) program has no asset limit—but, the Social Security Administration operates two separate disability programs.